 Vegetables are the crux of a good Pesco Mediterranean diet (and most diets for that matter).
 Here are a few of my favorite veggies to pair with nut-crusted fish:

-Romano beans with roasted cherry tomatoes
+- Romano beans and cherry tomatoes

 Complementary Grain Side Dishes